smartcontractkit/documentation/contracts.md

             class="cl-image-featured"
           />
           <h3>Get Price Feeds in your Smart Contracts</h3>
-          <p>Retrieve the latest prices of assets in your smart contracts.</p>
+          <p>Retrieve the latest prices and data points of assets in your smart contracts.</p>
           <a
             href="/docs/using-chainlink-reference-contracts"
             class="cl-button--ghost"